 Exports to turnover ratio has reached 53% and has been increasing by 14 percentage points in the last 10 years.
 Moreover, in recent years, export performance has proved to be one of the most successful among European producers (+22% in 2010-2016).

 Not only large firms, but also SMEs are strongly oriented to international markets.

 Italian chemical industry is concentrated in Northern Italy (78% of chemicals employment) , close to downstream European markets and local customer companies.

-Chemical industry in Lombardy has different features from other European region with strong chemicals presence: production is not concentrated in a handful of highly integrated sites, but across a network of foreign multinationals, Italian medium and large groups and local SMEs, which account for 54% of chemicals employment, far above the European average.
+Chemical industry in Lombardy has different features from other European regions with strong chemicals presence: production is not concentrated in a handful of highly integrated sites, but across a network of foreign multinationals, Italian medium and large groups and local SMEs.

-These companies can benefit from the presence of major universities and research centres, able to develop research and put scientists to work on industry-oriented projects.
+These companies can benefit from the presence of major universities and research centres, able to develop research and put scientists at work on industry-oriented projects.